redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 It works by making sure the thumbnail is derived from the featured image of your post.
 If your post doesn't have a featured image then it will use a fall-back image that you can specify.

-The plug-in inserts the open graph meta properties, which Facebook and other social services look for when someone shares your page.
-These properties contain information about the page and of course the image you specify.
+The plug-in inserts the open graph meta properties which Facebook and other social services look for when someone shares your page.
+These properties specific information about the page and of course the image you specify.

 == Installation ==